David5p/The-Ashes-2025-2026/README.md

   <img src="assets/images/read_me/homepage/not_center.png" alt="Homepage not centered">
 </div>

 - The main heading on the title page was not centered (see image above) on small screens (576px and up) to large screens (up to 1199px).
 The main heading was also leaving a gap to the right on screens 1200px and up.
 I investigated the issue on Dev Tools.
 I tried setting the margins left and right to auto.
 When this failed, I tried using the Bootstrap class to justify content center.
-None of this worked and with the help of a Code Institute tutor, who suggested changing the class from container to a container fluid section I was able to resolve the issues I was encountering with the header on the different screen sizes (see image below)
+None of this worked and with the help of a Code Institute tutor, who suggested changing the class from container to a container fluid, I was able to resolve the issues I was encountering with the header on the different screen sizes (see image below)
 <div align="center">
   <img src="assets/images/read_me/homepage/homepage_center.png" alt="Homepage centered">
 </div>

 ### Deployment
 The steps below detail how I deployed my live site: